ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

 What happens to repeating decimal numbers like 3.333333...?
 Java limits the number of digits you can save for any ``double`` number to about 14-15 digits.
 You should be aware that the accuracy of any calculation on a computer is limited by the fact that computers can only hold a limited number of digits.

 For example, int values are stored in 4 bytes of memory.
 There is an Integer.MAX_VALUE defined as 2147483647 and an Integer.MIN_VALUE defined as -2147483648.
-If you try to store any number larger or smaller than these numbers in an int variable, it will result in an error called **integer overflow**.
+If you try to store any number larger or smaller than these numbers in an int variable, it will result in an **integer overflow** where an incorrect value could be stored.
 Try it below.

 .. activecode:: overfl
    :language: java
    :autograde: unittest

-   Try the code below to see two integer overflow errors for a positive and negative number.
+   Try the code below to see two integer overflows for a positive and negative number.
 An int cannot hold that many digits!
-Fix the integer overflow error by deleting the last 0 in the numbers.
+Fix the integer overflow by deleting the last 0 in the numbers to store less digits.
    ~~~~
    public class TestOverflow
    {
       public static void main(String[] args)
       {
-        int id = 2147483650; // overflow error!
+        int id = 2147483650; // overflow
         int negative = -2147483650; // overflow
       }
    }